Pigeon Roost State Historic Site: Pigeon Roost massacre

 The wife of John Biggs, a sister of William Collings, heard the war party approach her cabin, and fled with her three children to hide in a thicket.
 The raiders could tell the cabin had just been evacuated, so they burned it and searched for the family.
-As one of the Indians approached the thicket, the youngest child began to whimper, and Mrs. Biggs stuffed her shawl into the infant's mouth to keep it from betraying their hiding place.
+As one of the Natives approached the thicket, the youngest child began to whimper, and Mrs. Biggs stuffed her shawl into the infant's mouth to keep it from betraying their hiding place.
 When the raiding party moved on, the Biggs family was able to reach Zebulon Colling's blockhouse, but the infant had died of suffocation.

 As news of the massacre spread, the other Pigeon Roost settlers fled and assembled at Zebulon Colling's blockhouse.
-The Indian war party left before the local militia, based in Charlestown, could react.
+The Native war party left before the local militia, based in Charlestown, could react.
 Over one hundred militiamen, led by Major John McCoy, mustered the next day, and followed the attackers as far as the Muscatatuck River, where the trail was lost.
 Some militia men believed they would have fared better had they been led by General Joseph Bartholomew, who was away from home.
 A force of Indiana Rangers from Washington County, Indiana under Captain Henry Dawalt intercepted the Pigeon Roost raiders at Sand Creek (in modern Bartholomew County, Indiana).
 One of the rangers, John Zink, was shot and later died, but the war party was able to escape with only a few casualties.

-According to contemporary reports, the leader of the attack was rumored to be an Indian named Missilemotaw.
-He was captured on September 20, 1813 and under threat of death confessed he had led the raid.
-He claimed to be a close confidant of the Indian chieftain Tecumseh and told his captors the British had been supplying the Indians with arms and equipment since 1809 in preparation for war.
+According to contemporary reports, the leader of the attack was rumored to be a Native named Missilemotaw.
+He was captured on September 20, 1813, and under threat of death confessed he had led the raid.
+He claimed to be a close confidant of the Native chieftain Tecumseh and told his captors the British had been supplying the Natives with arms and equipment since 1809 in preparation for war.